PeerMeHQ/know/daos/plugging.md

 We have an example of this implementation available on our [GitHub](https://github.com/PeerMeHQ) page: [dao-plug-template-sc](https://github.com/PeerMeHQ/dao-plug-template-sc/blob/main/src/lib.rs).

-### 3. Create a Proposal with 'setPlug' Action & execute it
+### 3. Propose & Execute a 'setPlug' Contract Call Action

 1. Start a new proposal for your DAO
 2. Attach a [Contract Call](./actions.md#call-contract) Action of type: **setPlug**